exoswapio/docs/docs/bridge/glossary.md

 **Cosigner** - participant of fraud detection and proof creation for bridge exit process;

-**Exoswap** - group of cosigners that applied more than 66% of votes
+**Verifier group** - group of cosigners that applied more than 66% of votes

 **Orchestrator** - in terms of bridge, the main bridge which connects different networks